MeGaDeTH91/online-store/README.md

 COOKIE_KEY={your cookie key}<br>
 PRIVATE_KEY={your private key}<br>
+Then navigate to the folder with command prompt, powershell or any other suitable command-line and execute ### 'npm install'.then('npm start').catch(check your internet connection :) ).
+This will start the REST API on
+[http://localhost:{port}](http://localhost:{port})
-Then navigate to the folder with command prompt, powershell or any other suitable command-line and execute 'npm start'.
-This will start the REST API on [http://localhost:{port}](http://localhost:{port}) Next, in the project root folder, in separate command-line window run the same 'npm start' command and this will start the React app on [http://localhost:3000](http://localhost:3000) After that, it is up to you :)
+Next, in the project root folder, in separate command-line window run the same ### 'npm install' and 'npm start' command and this will start the React app on [http://localhost:3000](http://localhost:3000) After that, it is up to you :)